vkouts/Python-ContextIO/README.md

 You'll probably want to toss a sudo before that, depending on your OS.
 That's it though!

+You can also use pip to install the latest release:

+	pip install contextio

 ##Usage
 You first need to instantiate the main ContextIO object with your API credentials: